CVE-2025-59340: jinjava has Sandbox Bypass via JavaType-Based Deserialization

 (updated )

-jinjava’s current sandbox restrictions prevent direct access to dangerous methods such as getClass()
+jinjava’s current sandbox restrictions prevent direct access to dangerous methods such as getClass(), and block instantiation of Class objects.
+However, these protections can be bypassed.

 By using mapper.getTypeFactory().constructFromCanonical(), it is possible to instruct the underlying ObjectMapper to deserialize attacker-controlled input into arbitrary classes.
 This enables the creation of semi-arbitrary class instances without directly invoking restricted methods or class literals.